Failure mode and effects analysis: Probability (P)

 It is necessary to look at the cause of a failure mode and the likelihood of occurrence.
 This can be done by analysis, calculations / FEM, looking at similar items or processes and the failure modes that have been documented for them in the past.
 A failure cause is looked upon as a design weakness.
 All the potential causes for a failure mode should be identified and documented.
 This should be in technical terms.
-Examples of causes are: Human errors in handling, Manufacturing induced faults, Fatigue, Creep, Abrasive wear, erroneous algorithms, excessive voltage or improper operating conditions or use (depending on the used ground rules).
+Examples of causes are: Human errors in handling, manufacturing induced faults, fatigue, creep, abrasive wear, erroneous algorithms, excessive voltage or improper operating conditions or use (depending on the used ground rules).

-A failure mode may given a Probability Ranking with a defined number of levels.
+A failure mode may be given a Probability Ranking with a defined number of levels.
+This field is also often referred to as an Occurrence Rating.

 For a piece part FMEA, quantitative probability may be calculated from the results of a reliability prediction analysis and the failure mode ratios from a failure mode distribution catalog, such as RAC FMD-97.
 This method allows a quantitative FTA to use the FMEA results to verify that undesired events meet acceptable levels of risk.